bringauto/ba-logger/documentation/README.md

 List of parameters of sinks and logger

 ### Logger
-- programName_ - name of the program, will be used by logger as logger name
+- loggerName_ - name of the logger, will be used in output
 - filter - optional structure for setting message filtering
 - logFormat - optional format of logging message
 - verbosity - if sink does not have verbosity set, this verbosity will be used by sink if verbosity was not provided for sink